-For more detailed guide on protecting your online presence you can go through this guide.
+For a more detailed guide on protecting your online presence, you can go through this guide.

-If you want to safe guard your social media activities, go through this article that assist you to protect your social media accounts like Facebook, Twitter and Google+.
+If you want to safeguard your social media activities, go through this article that assists you to protect your social media accounts like Facebook, Twitter and Google+.

-With more digital advancements it’s becoming a puzzling question about a average Internet user’s security.
+With more digital advancements it’s becoming a puzzling question about an average Internet user’s security.
 So what do you think, are we safe online.
 Share your opinions through comments below.